msc94/coding_assistant/README.md

 ### Sandboxing
 - Landlock-based filesystem restrictions for security
 - Configurable allowed directories via `--sandbox-directories`
-- Can be disabled for development with `--disable-sandbox`
+- Can be disabled for development with `--no-sandbox`
 - Default: `/tmp` directory only

 ### Tracing and Observability